XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 Since the `ModifiedNode` entry for rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn's account is the only object in the `AffectedNodes` array, no other changes were made to the ledger as a result of this transaction.

-**Tip:** If the transaction results in the sends or receives XRP, the sender's balance changes are combined with the transaction cost, resulting in a single change to the `Balance` field in the net amount.
+**Tip:** If the transaction sends or receives XRP, the sender's balance changes are combined with the transaction cost, resulting in a single change to the `Balance` field in the net amount.
 For example, if you sent 1 XRP (1,000,000 drops) and destroyed 10 drops for the transaction cost, the metadata shows your `Balance` decreasing by 1,000,010 drops of XRP.

 ### General-Purpose Bookkeeping